 Create a Plan of Study

-A plan of study is required by faculty legislation.
-The Plan of Study maps out your courses for your four years at Harvard.
+A Plan of Study is required by faculty legislation.
+The Plan of Study maps out the courses you will take over your four years at Harvard.
 Each concentration has its own expectations for the format of the Plan of Study.

-Some concentration will use the online Plan of Study tool on my.harvard.
+Some concentrations will use the online Plan of Study tool on my.harvard.

 Some will require a different format.

 Reach out to your sophomore advisers to discuss your plans.
-Sophomore advisers can help you consider your concentration options in the framework of your entire four years.
+Sophomore advisers can help you consider your concentration options within the framework of your entire four years.

-Attached is a four-worksheet that you can use to prepare for advising conversations with your sophomore advisers and with concentration advisers. ***This is not a plan of study.***
+Attached is a four-year worksheet that you can use to prepare for advising conversations with your sophomore advisers and with concentration advisers. ***This is not a Plan of Study.***

 You may choose to upload your worksheets using the upload tool on my.harvard for your records.
-It can be found in Reports and Documents in your advising profile.
+It can be found in “Reports and Documents” in your advising profile.

 Declare your concentration